amadeusalerta/amadeusalerta/README.md

 ###

-<p align="left">I'm from Turkey<br><br>- I am working on Java, Python, Blender and Unity<br>- In my free time I am reading book,coding, learining new languages ,modelling etc. (Former Teknofest Finalist)<br>- I know English, Turkish and Japanese.<br>- I am also solving problems on Leetcode and Project Euler.
-If you somehow arrived at this page and would like to see my detailed and advanced codes, please contact me using the contact informations I sent you. </p>
+<p align="left">I'm from Turkey<br><br>- I am working on C++, HLSL, Vulkan API, Blender and Unity<br>- In my free time I am reading book,coding, learining new languages ,modelling etc. (Former Teknofest Finalist)<br>- I know English, Turkish and Japanese.<br>- I am also solving problems on Leetcode and Project Euler.
+If you somehow arrived at this page and would like to see my detailed and advanced codes (because i keep my main project on private repositories), please contact me using the contact informations I sent you. </p>

 ###